Translate

 A new era of connected travel in Brisbane

 Brisbane is growing, and so is its public transport network.
 The river city has always prided itself on its extensive and efficient public transport system that caters to locals and tourists with a diverse mix of buses, trains and ferries.
 Over recent decades, there has been an increased focus on reducing road congestion and reliance on cars, and improving connections between the suburbs and the CBD.
-The latest example of Brisbane City Council’s commitment to better public transport is the exciting new Brisbane Metro which commenced services this month.
+The latest example of Brisbane City Council’s commitment to better public transport is the exciting new Brisbane Metro which will commence shortly.
 Other exciting developments in Brisbane’s travel scene include upgraded public transport infrastructure and several new pedestrian and riding bridges.
 Learn more about recent and upcoming improvements to travel in Brisbane.

 Brisbane Metro